-Supplier audits 100% of suppliers are audited in line with international standards such as International Food Standards or British Retail Consortium (90% in 2019), or they are audited by the Group (10% in 2019).
-Key risk prevention and mitigation measures Ensuring the quality and safety of Carrefour products Product quality and food safety right across the production and distribution chain is ensured by Carrefour's product specifications, quality control plans, in-store quality checks and alert and recall systems.
+100% of suppliers are audited in line with international standards such as International Food Standards or British Retail Consortium (90% in 2019), or they are audited by the Group (10% in 2019).

+Key risk prevention and mitigation measures

+Ensuring the quality and safety of Carrefour products

+Product quality and food safety right across the production and distribution chain is ensured by Carrefour's product specifications, quality control plans, in-store quality checks and alert and recall systems.
 Carrefour also seeks to get its customers involved in the continuous improvement of product and process quality (external focus groups, Consumer Service department, etc.).

-Supplier compliance with product quality standards: inclusion on Carrefour's suppliers list requires a full assessment of compliance with quality, health and safety standards (IFS, BRC), and with Carrefour requirements; after inclusion, regular audits are performed on the suppliers' premises.
-If any non-compliance is detected, corrective action plans are implemented, failing which, the supplier is delisted.
-Product specifications: Carrefour own-brand products are made according to specifications drawn up by its Quality department.
-Detailed quality specifications are shared with the suppliers.
-Quality control plans and customer opinion surveys: quality control plans include audits of manufacturing sites (international standards or Carrefour audits), warehouse and in-store checks of product freshness, origin and category, product analyses and recall processes for non-compliant products; channels for two-way communication and listening to customers and raising their awareness have beer set up: external focus groups, Consumer Service department and the provision of qualitative and nutritional information.
-In-house inspections to check that the quality procedures; in-house inspections to check that the quality policy is implemented and understood in each country.
-Product data is closely tracked: all data is recorded, processed and monitored using professional apps (TraceOne, the TBQ quality dashboard, logistics oversight, etc.); deployment of innovative traceability so Combatting substances with controversial health effects Cutting out controversial substances: Carrefour runs a worldwide programme on cutting out controversial substances from its products.
-The substances contained in the products are constantly tracked, resulting in detailed risk mapping by category and by level of criticality.
-Carrefour teams work with stakeholders to adapt this programme locally.
-Reducing pesticide use: To promote a less pesticide-intensive agriculture, Carrefour invests in organic farming and enlightened sustainable farming practices through the deployment of agroecological practices.
-Cutting out GMOs: In 1998, Carrefour brought in a policy of excluding GMOs and their derivatives from its own-brand products and from the feed of livestock used in its Carrefour Quality Lines.
-All Carrefour own-brand and Carrefour Quality Line products of animal origin have been produced using animals fed without GMOs.
-Promoting quality and transparency for national brand products Carrefour has put in place the Food Transition Pact to gain adherence from its national brand suppliers.
-This pact provides a platform for these suppliers to discuss matters and best practices, explore new opportunities for collaboration with Carrefour, and share progress with consumers.
-Its key objectives are: transparency: Provide customers with information about the sourcing of ingredients, food labels, and the impact of product manufacturing and distribution on the environment and the company along the entire production chain; sustainable products: Guarantee healthy product composition.
+- Supplier compliance with product quality standards: - inclusion on Carrefour's suppliers list requires a full assessment of compliance with quality, health and safety standards (IFS, BRC), and with Carrefour requirements; - after inclusion, regular audits are performed on the suppliers' premises.
+If any non-compliance is detected, corrective action plans are implemented, failing which, the supplier is delisted. - Product specifications: - Carrefour own-brand products are made according to specifications drawn up by its Quality department.
+Detailed quality specifications are shared with the suppliers. - · Quality control plans and customer opinion surveys: - quality control plans include audits of manufacturing sites (international standards or Carrefour audits), warehouse and in-store checks of product freshness, origin and category, product analyses and recall processes for non-compliant products; - channels for two-way communication and listening to customers and raising their awareness have been set up: external focus groups, Consumer Service department and the provision of qualitative and nutritional information. - In-house competence: - Carrefour experts oversee and manage an effective Quality approach; - training in food safety and Carrefour quality procedures; - in-house inspections to check that the quality policy is implemented and understood in each country. - Product data is closely tracked: - all data is recorded, processed and monitored using professional apps (TraceOne, the TBQ quality dashboard, logistics oversight, etc.); - deployment of innovative traceability solutions such as blockchain technology: Carrefour has developed blockchain technology for comprehensive traceability of food products.
+This ensures that stored data are immutable and that the data log about the product remains intact.